Michelle McLean

 Further information

-I offer once-weekly psychotherapy.
-Sessions take place at the same time each week.
-My consulting room is a short walk from the overground station and is next to Bethnal Green tube station on the Central Line.
+I offer once-weekly psychotherapy sessions, scheduled at the same time each week to provide continuity and support.
+My consulting room is conveniently located just a short walk from the Overground station and right next to Bethnal Green tube station on the Central Line.
+This makes it easily accessible for clients travelling from the City, Essex, and surrounding areas.

 115 Coventry Road, London, East London, E2